Lesa's course directory

 Policy on Accepting Late Work and Grades of Incomplete:

 Participants may submit work at any point during the semester to be counted towards their course grade.
-However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty, and late formative assessments will incur a 1-point penalty.
+However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty; late outlines, revisions, or formative assessments will incur a 1-point penalty.
 Extensions will be granted as needed for extenuating circumstances (e.g., conferences, comprehensive exams, family obligations) if requested at least two weeks in advance of the due date.
 A final grade of "incomplete" will only be given in dire circumstances and entirely at the instructor's discretion.
-All work must be submitted by Friday, December 16, 2022, at 5:00 PM to be included in the course grade.
+All work must be submitted by Thursday, May 15, 2025, at 11:59 PM to be included in the course grade.

 Final grades will be determined according to the percentage earned of the total possible points: